-Write to Iceland’s ambassador to the United States, to let him know that you are opposed to his country continuing to allow the killing of minke and fin whales.
+Please write to Geir Haarde, Iceland’s ambassador to the United States, to let him know that you are opposed to his country continuing to allow the killing of minke and fin whales.
 Urge the government to support responsible whale watching instead of the cruel and unnecessary whaling industry.
-You can send a politely worded letter to Ambassador Geir Haarde via AWI's Compassion Index by clicking here.
+You can send a politely worded letter to the ambassador via AWI's Compassion Index by clicking here.

 Please share our “Dear Humanitarian” eAlert with family, friends and co-workers, and encourage them to write a letter, too.